brandondjango/Sdet-Architect/README.md

 Some tools combine Test Scripts and Step Definitions in one place.

 ### Test Scripts
-Starting at the top, Test Scripts define what your tests will do and how they will run.
+Test Scripts define what your tests will do and how they will run.
 For example, if you have chosen to use Cucumber to run your tests, at the highest level, your tests will look like this:

 ```agsl
 @smoke_test @prod_deploy